nishantsharma-sketch/hr-attrition-excel-analysis/README.md

 # Employee Attrition Analysis

-An interactive HR analytics dashboard built in Excel, analyzing employee attrition patterns for a workforce of 1,470 employees using Power Query, Power Pivot, and DAX.
+A rapid, end-to-end HR analytics dashboard built natively in Excel — from raw CSV to a fully interactive, cross-filtered two-page BI report — using Power Query, Power Pivot, and DAX.
+Built as a focused, agile analysis: a lean data model and a tight set of measures, iterated quickly into a working dashboard rather than over-engineered from the start.

 ## Overview
-This project explores why employees leave the company and which factors are most associated with attrition — department, job role, income level, overtime, tenure, and more — using a real IBM HR dataset.
-The end deliverable is a dynamic, slicer-driven dashboard built natively in Excel.
+This project investigates why employees leave the company and which factors are most associated with attrition — department, job role, income level, overtime, tenure, age, marital status, and work-life balance — using a real IBM HR dataset.
+The result is a two-page, slicer-driven dashboard: one page for the headline picture, one for digging into drivers.

 ## Dataset
 IBM HR Analytics Employee Attrition dataset (Kaggle) — 1,470 employees, 35 original attributes covering demographics, compensation, job role, satisfaction scores, and tenure.

+## Approach
+Built in a single, focused working session, prioritizing speed without cutting corners on the data model:
+1. Clean and shape the data (Power Query)
+2. Build a lean Data Model with just the calculated fields needed (Power Pivot)
+3. Layer in measures (DAX)
+4. Assemble two dashboard pages, cross-filtered by shared slicers

 ## Process